 We see our Sixth Form as a 'pre university' phase of education.
 It enables young people to develop adult skills and attitudes in a safe environment where they can take risks and sometimes get things wrong.
 Lessons are only part of the Sixth Form experience at Wren.
 We offer a lot more and expect students to engage in a range of activities which we believe they will find fulfilling and which will help prepare them for university and for their wider lives beyond school.

-Students joining Wren Sixth Form will be expected to engage fully with our enrichment programme which includes the following activities:
+Students in the Wren Sixth Form will be expected to engage with our enrichment programme.
+This covers a wide range of activities including:

 Focus Days and Activities Week